 Second day of the girls' weekend in Brussels

-Brunch with the girls in the Marolles nieghbourhood
+Brunch with the girls in the Marolles neighbourhood

-As it's not very early, we decide to start with a brunch.
+As it's not very early, we decide to start with brunch to gather our strength.

-We agree on the Blabla & Gallery (point A on the map) at the heart of the Marolles.
-A classic spot, ideal for a lunch in the middle of the "new generation of Bruxellois" taking a stroll with friends or visiting family members.
+We agree on the Blabla & Gallery at the heart of the Marolles.
+A classic spot, ideal for brunch in the middle of the "new generation of Bruxellois".
 We make sure we try the house speciality: lemon meringue tart.

 Hunting for bargains at the flea market

-On Sunday, the neighbourhood seems to be abandonded by its residents, the typical Brussels locals, and is swamped by bargain hunters and flea market lovers.
+On Sunday, the neighbourhood seems to have been abandonded by its residents, the typical Brussels locals, and is swamped by bargain hunters and flea market lovers.

 Ladies, tonight we're dining out in Brussels!

-This evening, we've decided to take it a little easier and seeing as the sun is out and it's still warm, we set off to start the evening in the Saint-Boniface neighbourhood (point G on the map).
+This evening, we've decided to take it a little easier and, seeing as the sun is out and it's still warm, we set off to start the evening in the Saint-Boniface neighbourhood.

 The choice of terraces in the neighbourhood is huge so we start with Ultime Atome.

-For dinner, naturally all 5 uf us cannot agree, we can't decide between three of the neighbourhood's classics: Italien restaurant Mano à Mano, the Belgo belge Brasserie and the Deuxième Elément Thai restaurant.
+For dinner, naturally all five of us can't agree.
+We can't decide between three of the neighbourhood's classics: Italian restaurant Mano à Mano, the brasserie le clan des Belges and the Deuxième Elément Thai restaurant.

-It's great to know that there is a huge choice of resturants in Brussels where you can taste cuisines from all over the world.
+It's great to know that there's a huge choice of restaurants in Brussels where you can taste cuisine from all over the world.